bitsauce/Axis-Aligned-Filtering-Soft-Shadows/README.md

 ## Background

-This page details our implementation soft shadows based on the paper [*Axis-Aligned Filtering for Interactive Sampled Soft Shadows*](http://graphics.berkeley.edu/papers/UdayMehta-AAF-2012-12/) by Soham Uday Mehta, Brandon Wang, and Ravi Ramamoorthi.
-The paper  describes a way of approximating Monte Carlo based soft shadows, by analysing the Fourier spectrum of the occlusion function, and thereby doing smart sampling and reconstruction of the shadows.
+This page details our implementation of soft shadows based on the paper [*Axis-Aligned Filtering for Interactive Sampled Soft Shadows*](http://graphics.berkeley.edu/papers/UdayMehta-AAF-2012-12/) by Soham Uday Mehta, Brandon Wang, and Ravi Ramamoorthi.
+The paper describes a method based on Monte Carlo rendering which approximates soft shadows, by analysing the Fourier spectrum of the occlusion function, and thereby doing smart sampling and reconstruction of the shadows.
 Here's a quick summary of the method:

 <p align="center">
   <img src="figures/Occlusion_Spectrum_Figure.png">